Party Supplies and Ideas

 TIE AN ORANGE RIBBON

-This game is a great way to start your party.
-Use Orange Gossamer Streamers, and cut the streamers into various lengths (at least 100-400 uneven pieces).
+Cut orange streamers into different lengths (at least 100-400 uneven pieces).
 Put everyone into pairs, and have them search throughout the house to find as many pieces of streamer as they possibly can.
-They must work with their partner to tie each piece of streamer together to create one long piece of streamer.
-Whoever has the longest piece of streamer at the end of 15 minutes wins the game (It is OK if not every piece of ribbon is found).
+Players must work with their partner to tie the pieces of streamer together to create one long piece.
+The team with the longest streamer at the end of the game (you set the time.
+For example: 15 minutes), wins the game.

 WHO AM I?

-Write the names of famous people from scary movies (can be character names or actor names, e.g. Dracula or Vincent Price) on index cards, and tape one card to the back of each guest.
-Have everyone walk around in the same room, and instruct them not to mention the name on each person's back, but to talk to everyone as if they are the person whose name is on their card.
-As people begin to correctly guess their identity, they have to continue to treat the people who still don't know their identity like the stars whose name is taped to their back.
-When everyone guesses their "true identity", then the game is over.
+Write the names of famous people from scary movies (can be actors/actresses or character names, e.g. Frankenstein or Vincent Price) on index cards or post it notes and tape one to the back of each guest.
+Have guests walk around the room and talk to each other as if they are the person named on their card.
+As some begin to correctly guess their identity, they have to continue to treat the people who still don't know their identity like the person/character whose name is taped to their back.
+The game is over once everyone knows their "true" identity.

 Suck It Up

-Place two chairs at the far end of the room and place two empty Halloween containers on the chairs.
+Place two chairs at the other end of the room and set two empty containers on the chairs.
 Divide your guests into two teams and line them up in straight lines.
-Give everyone a straw and a ghost eraser.
-The first person in each line places the straw in their mouth and sucks in so that the ghost eraser sticks to the end.
-While continuing to suck in, they walk to the chair and drop their ghost into the container.
-They run back to the line and the next person will go.
-Be careful not to make your teammates laugh - it might cost you the game!
+Give everyone a straw and a small item (piece of candy corn, Halloween themed eraser, etc).
+The first person in each line places the straw in their mouth and sucks in so that the candy/eraser sticks to the end.
+While continuing to suck in, they walk to the chair and drop their item into the container on the chair for their team.
+They run back to the line and the next person goes next.
+Laughing could cost you the game! :)

 Mysterious Balloon Relay